Adaptive Nonlinear Vector Autoregression: Robust Forecasting for Noisy Chaotic Time Series: Methods

-where $i_0+1$ is the first valid training index.
-Supplementary Example 1 shows a simple working case to understand the indices and the formulation of the model.
+where $n$ denotes the number of training points and $i_0$ is the first valid training index.
+Supplementary Example 1 illustrates a simple working case that clarifies the indexing and the formulation of the model.

-Unlike traditional NVAR, which solves the linear readout analytically, our adaptive approach treats all components as differentiable and trainable, allowing full backpropagation through both the delay embedding and nonlinear transformation.
-We adopt a two-phase training strategy:
+In contrast to conventional NVAR approaches, which solve the linear readout analytically, our adaptive approach treats all components as differentiable and trainable, allowing full backpropagation through both the delay embedding and nonlinear transformation.
+To optimize performance, we adopt a two-phase training strategy:

-$(i)$ Adam pretraining: we first optimized the model parameters using the Adam optimizer \cite{kingma2014adam}, which is well-suited for fast convergence during the initial training phase.
-This step helps the model discover a good initial weight configuration.
+$(i)$ Adam pretraining: Model parameters were initially optimized using the Adam optimizer \cite{kingma2014adam}, which is well suited for fast convergence during the early training phase and yields a well-conditioned initialization of the weights.

-$(ii)$ L-BFGS fine-tuning: after pretraining, we refined the model using the L-BFGS optimizer \cite{liu1989limited} —a quasi-Newton method that leverages second-order curvature information.
-L-BFGS is particularly effective for fine-tuning models with a relatively small number of parameters, such as adaptive NVAR.
+$(ii)$ L-BFGS fine-tuning (restricted to small-dimensional systems): after pretraining, the model was refined using the L-BFGS optimizer \cite{liu1989limited}, a quasi-Newton method that exploits second-order curvature information.
+This approach is particularly well-suited for fine-tuning models with relatively few parameters, such as adaptive NVAR.

-\begin{remark} We note that when performing experiments on noise-free data, we use the following formulation for the MLP instead of \eqref{eq:H_NN}: